Reference Counted Class Objects

 references.
 Attention must be paid to annotate all functions returning

-references to owned data with return
+references to owned data with return.

 class Widget {